JChristensen/Timezone/ReadMe.txt

 TimeChangeRule usEDT = {"EDT", Second, Sun, Mar, 2, -240};  //UTC - 4 hours
 TimeChangeRule usEST = {"EST", First, Sun, Nov, 2, -300};   //UTC - 5 hours

-For a time zone that does not change to daylight/summer time, simply code two identical rules, only the offset is important, choose any valid value for week, dow, month and hour.
+For a time zone that does not change to daylight/summer time, pass the same rule twice to the constructor, e.g.:
+    Timezone usAZ(usMST, usMST);

 --------------------------------------------------------------------------------
 Declaring Timezone objects